zhengli619/csc4160/README.md

 ### 4. ECR Repository Setup

 Begin by launching your AWS Academy Learner Lab and ensuring your AWS credentials are correctly configured.
+Then, on your local computer, proceed with the following steps.

 - Create an ECR repository:
   ```bash